 - Students in the two-week workshops will craft an anthology of selected writing.
 They will also receive a certificate commending their participation.

-- We have a limited number of scholarships for low-income families.
+- We will have a limited number of scholarships for low-income families.
 Check back mid-March for applications.

 We hope to see you this summer!